patrick.waters

 Kinda strange imo - but fair enough

-at the end indicates UTC time: ISO 8601 - Wikipedia, which is also totally normal.
+They’re in ISO 8601 format, which is totally normal.
+The Z at the end indicates UTC time: ISO 8601 - Wikipedia, which is also totally normal.

 It’s rare to see a date&time format which doesn’t also include the timezone.
 When date and time are separated, then the timezone may be implied.